Do I need immigration permission to study in the UK?

 You can check which visa category is most suitable for you by referring to the table on our Visas page.

-There is a maximum time limit for studying on a Tier 4 (general) student visa in the UK.
-The time limits only apply to students who are 18 years old and over, so any time spent studying on a course when you were under the age of 18 will not count towards the cap.
+The time limits apply to students who are 18 years old and over, so any time spent studying on a course when you were under the age of 18 will not count towards the time limit.

-The cap for studying at below degree level is 2 years.
-These 2 years can be spent studying on a single course or several short courses.
+The time limit for studying at below degree level is 2 years.

 Find out more about time limits on study.

-If you are currently on a Tier 4 (general) student visa and wish to apply for further studies in the UK, you must demonstrate academic progression for your new visa application.
+If you are currently on a student visa and wish to apply for further studies in the UK, you must demonstrate academic progression for your new visa application.

 To demonstrate academic progression, the new course that you wish to study will usually have to be above the level of the previous course of study.

-There are exceptional occasions where you may be able to study a course at the same level as your previous course.
-Please contact Student Advice if you are in this position.
+There are occasions where you may be able to study a course at the same level as your previous course.
+The University must agree your academic progression statement which is added to your CAS.
+Read more about this in our pages on Applying for a Student Visa in the UK.

 Have you completed your previous course?